ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 2.6 Baseline Protocol Instance

 Baseline Protocol Instances or Implementations (BPIs) are logical constructs shared between transacting counterparties of Requesters and Providers and implemented on a CCSM.
-They are used to either validate or reconcile, transactions between Requesters and Providers related to all State Objects transacted between them.
+They are used to either validate or reconcile transactions between Requesters and Providers related to all State Objects transacted between them.
 The nature of bi- or multi-lateral transactions is such that two or more parties may transact to/from each other interchangeably.

 Abstractly, a BPI consists of
 * the private messaging between Agreement Counterparties about the state, or the requested or finalized state changes, of the State Objects between them.